adamsol/Pyxell/docs/why-pyxell.md

 For the expected result you might want to use a mutable object, e.g. an array with one element, or a global variable instead.
 Also note that in Python you would need to mark the `x` variable in `g` definition as `nonlocal` for the above code to work at all (after syntax changes).

+Defining classes or generators inside functions is currently not supported at all.